-Paul makes great use of examples, by highlighting older men, older women, and elders.
-We live in a culture where age and wisdom are less valued than youth and creativity.
+We should notice that Paul assumes that there are folks of all ages in the churches on Crete.
+We live in a culture where youth and creativity are valued more than age and wisdom.
+It shouldn’t be so in the church.
 If you are older, then you have a particular responsibility in Christ’s church to be providing an example to the younger men and women of what it means to live as a Christian.
-As you men grow older, [y]our physical body may be slowly deteriorating, but this is the time of life for your spiritual health to shine as an example.
-Let your life expose the world’s lie that all of our eggs must be placed in the basket of physical health…At this point in your life, your faith and love and endurance are to be evidently robust, regardless of your faltering physical stamina.
-Your spirit is to be exemplary.
-For older women in the church, notice the five qualities that Paul highlights and prayerfully seek these things, First, be reverent in the way you live.
-Second, do not be a slanderer.
-Third, do not be addicted to much wine.
-Fourth, teach what is good (notice again the centrality of the good).
-Find what is good, and teach it to others.
-Fifth—and Paul spends the most time on this—train younger women.
-Our churches should be places where these aspects of Gospel-centered living are increasingly characteristic of us.
+Your physical health may not be what it used to be, but this is the time of life for your spiritual health to shine as an example.
+Those of us who are younger would do well to pray for our older brothers and sisters in the faith.
+Do we treasure the legacy and esteem the example of older Christians like Paul teaches us to here?
+Here at CHBC, we are blessed to have an inter-generational membership.
+But we only have inter-generational fellowship if each of us takes ownership of the picture of the Gospel-centered church that Paul commends here: older women training younger woman, older men setting an example for younger men – we’ve got to get into relationships with folks who aren’t exactly like us.
+That’s why we talk so much about a culture of discipling, where we intend to pour into one other’s lives in deliberately edifying relationships with the goal being that the Gospel would be made visible among us.

 Paul continues on to give instruction for slaves, “Bondservants, are to be submissive to their own masters in everything; they are to be well-pleasing, not argumentative, not pilfering, but showing all good faith, so that in everything they may adorn the doctrine of God our Savior.”
 (2:9-10).
-Before considering the application of what Paul is encouraging here, we must first consider what’s going on when he encourages “slaves to be subject to their masters.”
-What is this slavery?
-It is helpful to realize that when the New Testament talks about slaves, it is not talking about the racially discriminating slavery America practiced for nearly three centuries.
-It is talking about a kind of slavery that is surely worse than what we think of as “employment” but which is probably closer to our idea of employment than to our idea of slavery.
-For our purposes, it is probably best to apply Paul’s admonition to slaves to us as employees, recognizing that our system of employment is far better than what these slaves on Crete would have experienced.
+Now, we should recognize that when the New Testament talks about slaves, it is not talking about the racial, discriminating slavery America practiced for nearly three centuries.
+It is talking about a kind of slavery that was a type of servitude, but which is probably closer to our idea of employment than to our idea of slavery.
+We’ll go into more detail on the slavery issue later when we cover the book of Philemon.
+But for our purposes today, it is probably best to apply Paul’s admonition to slaves to us as employees, recognizing that our system of employment is far better than what these slaves on Crete would have experienced.